slavapas/Bootstrap-4-Slider-arrows-fa-icons/readme.txt

-replace in the main file wich is responsible for slider
+replace in the main file which is responsible for slider
 <span class="carousel-control-prev-icon" aria-hidden="true"></span> and <span class="carousel-control-next-icon" aria-hidden="true"></span>

 with